syd-kiwi/docusheild/README.md

 # DocuShield Prototype

-This repository contains a runnable prototype for the DocuShield VR privacy pipeline you described:
+This repository contains a runnable prototype:

 - A Unity-ready virtual home-office scene spec with a realistic desk, shelf, whiteboard, and paper artifacts.
 - A YOLO-style detector facade that models how ONNX Runtime in Unity will consume rendered frames.